(Ultimate List of Acronyms)

 STEP = Selective Toner Electrophotographic Process

-new 3D printing process announced in first quarter of 2018 by Evolve Additive, a spinoff of Stratasys.
+new 3D printing process announced in first quarter of 2018 by Evolve Additive, a spinoff company of Stratasys.
 Based on the principles of electrophotographic printing (EP, laser printing) widely used in office 2D printers, the technology promises 50 times faster manufacturing times compared to other polymer AM processes, and capabilities to process real pulverised engineering plastics rather than optimised composites, further reducing AM costs to the injection moulding levels.
+As of September 2018, the first machine is officially in its Alpha stage.

 If you don't enter the tiger's cave, you won't catch the cub.